-(7) Despite subsection (5), a person who is personally absent from New Zealand in the service, in any capacity, of the New Zealand Government is treated as a New Zealand resident during the absence.

-- 204. Section YD 1(7) overrides the 325-day rule.
+- (7) Despite subsection (5), a person who is personally absent from New Zealand in the service, in any capacity, of the New Zealand Government is treated as a New Zealand resident during the absence. - 186.
+Section YD 1(7) overrides the 325-day rule.
 Therefore, a person absent from New Zealand in the service of the government is resident here irrespective of the length of their absence from New Zealand or whether they have a permanent place of abode in New Zealand.
-The provision applies while they remain in that service. - 205.
+The provision applies while they remain in that service. - 187.
 The purpose of s YD 1(7) is for New Zealand to retain the taxing rights to the income of people absent from New Zealand but who remain closely connected to New Zealand because they are representatives and servants of the New Zealand government abroad.
 The section is consistent with the longstanding tax treaty practice of countries retaining exclusive rights to tax the personal services-type income of their government representatives and servants abroad.
-This treaty practice conforms to the rules of international courtesy and mutual respect between countries, and is also consistent with the provisions of the Vienna Conventions on Diplomatic and Consular Relations7.
-This international approach to taxing government servants explains the reason for s YD 1(7), as without the provision the employment income of New Zealand government servants abroad may not be taxed at all. - 206.
+This treaty practice conforms to the rules of international courtesy and mutual respect between countries, and is also consistent with the provisions of the Vienna Conventions on Diplomatic and Consular Relations.
+This international approach to taxing government servants explains the reason for s YD 1(7), as without the provision the employment income of New Zealand government servants abroad may not be taxed at all. - 188.
 For the government service rule in s YD 1(7) to apply the person needs to be "personally absent from New Zealand in the service of the New Zealand Government".
 To meet this requirement, the Commissioner considers the person must have been present in New Zealand in the service of the New Zealand government before their departure.
 Further, based on the wording of s YD 1(7), and taking into account the purpose of the rule, the Commissioner considers that being in the service of the New Zealand government should be the reason for the person departing from New Zealand.
 For example, s YD 1(7) will apply to an existing government employee being sent from New Zealand to pursue their duties for the New Zealand government abroad, or a government employee departing from New Zealand to undertake study overseas for their government department.
-This is because there is a sufficient connection between the person's absence from New Zealand and their service to the New Zealand government. - 207.
-In the Commissioner's view, the government service rule in s YD 1(7) does not apply to treat people as New Zealand residents if they accept "local office" positions with the New Zealand government when they are abroad.
-For example, a person who is living in Paris and is recruited by the New Zealand embassy in Paris would not be treated as a New Zealand resident under s YD 1(7).
-It also does not apply if a person leaves New Zealand to take up a "local office" New Zealand government position overseas but they are not already in the service of the New Zealand government when they leave. - 208.
-Employees of government departments (or their departmental agencies), and members of the New Zealand Defence Force and New Zealand Police, who are posted overseas from New Zealand will be considered to be absent from New Zealand in the service of the New Zealand government.
-This includes government servants who are pursuing studies overseas for the New Zealand government. - 209.
-Employees of State-owned enterprises and contractors to the New Zealand government are not considered to be in the service of the New Zealand government as they are not so closely connected to the New Zealand government.
-They are not treated as New Zealand residents under s YD 1(7). - 210.
-Employees of other public bodies will be subject to s YD 1(7) if their employing body is so closely controlled by the Government that it is an agent or instrument of the New Zealand government.
-Control is measured by how much independence and discretion the body can insist on, not by how much control is actually enjoyed by the body.
-When the nature and degree of control exercised by the government is uncertain, or a public body has a substantial measure of independent discretion, the courts have indicated a reluctance to recognise the public body as an agent of the government.
+This is because there is a sufficient connection between the person's absence from New Zealand and their service to the New Zealand government.

-7 The Vienna Convention on Diplomatic Relations 500 UNTS 95 (opened for signature 18 April 1961, ratified by New Zealand on 23 September 1970) and the Vienna Convention on Consular Relations 596 UNTS 261 (opened for signature 24 April 1963, signed by New Zealand on 10 September 1974).
+&lt;sup>6 The Vienna Convention on Diplomatic Relations 500 UNTS 95 (opened for signature 18 April 1961, ratified by New Zealand on 23 September 1970) and the Vienna Convention on Consular Relations 596 UNTS 261 (opened for signature 24 April 1963, signed by New Zealand on 10 September 1974).